 I’m a Montana girl.
 I was born about 24 miles outside the western entrance to Glacier National Park.
-Over the years, I have migrated from Montana to Kentucky to Louisiana to Washington State to Idaho back to Montana, to Texas, and now, back to Washington State, where I plan to stay put.
+Over the years, I have migrated from Montana to Kentucky to Louisiana to Washington State to Texas, and now, back to Washington State.

 My father was a photographer.
 He used his Mamiya twin lens camera to take awesome black & whites of the Montana landscape.
 I inherited my love of the medium from him, and began my photography career in earnest with a Pentax SLR purchased while still in high school.
 I bought my first digital camera (a HP 2MP point-and-shoot) back in 1998.
 After that, I never looked back to film.

 I’ve traveled to London, Paris, Ireland, western Canada, Alaska, Colorado, Maine, Arizona, Washington, Wyoming, Idaho, Oregon, Utah, Montana, California, Kentucky and Texas.
-This year (2018), I’ve visited 8 different national parks: Arches and Canyonlands in January, Zion National Park in February, Bryce Canyon in April, Petrified National Forest, the North Rim of the Grand Canyon, Bryce Canyon again, and Grand Teton in July, and Yellowstone in August.
+In 2018, I visited 8 different national parks: Arches and Canyonlands in January, Zion National Park in February, Bryce Canyon in April, Petrified National Forest, the North Rim of the Grand Canyon, Bryce Canyon again, and Grand Teton in July, and Yellowstone in August.
 The July and August visits were made during my Big Road Trip/Move in my little Honda Fit up to Washington State.

 If you like what you read here, then feel free to subscribe to this site and you’ll never miss a post.